GauravDhuri/missingskill-learning/javascript/ES6.md

 # <span class="header">ES6</span>

+ES6 is also known as ECMAScript 6.
+ES6 version brought lots of new syntax and new features that makes our code more mordern and more readable.
+Essentially it helps us write less code and do more.

 ## <span class="header2">Let and Const</span>

 Before ES6 was released, developers used `var` as default way to decalre variables.
 However, `var` had certain problems that could produce unexpected outcomes.
 Mainly, if `var` was declared outside a function it had global scope and it meant that it could be used by whole window.